ChemeketaCS/csweb/content/courses/cs161/202030/week02.md

 * Do Conditionals 1 CPPLab.
 There is a link to CPPLab at the top of this page.
 Your username is the same as your Chemeketa username.
-  Initial password is "changeme" without quotes.
+  Initial password is "**changeme**" without quotes.
 You can change it on the login screen.

   CPPLab is designed to give you the practice you need to really learn how to program.
 Some of the problems are easy, some are hard.
 Each assignment is scored on a generous curve - you should make sure to do some work on each one but not panic if every